NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

 ## Summary

 The project aims to integrate QBFT consensus into Reth.
 The `neura_qbft_core` crate, encapsulating the core QBFT logic, now successfully compiles without warnings.
 RLP encoding/decoding for all message types has been implemented and unit tested.
-The next major effort involves implementing comprehensive message validation logic for each QBFT message type, followed by the detailed state machine behaviors.
+The validation module has been refactored with individual validator components and factories.
+The next major effort involves implementing comprehensive message validation rules within these new validator structures, followed by the detailed state machine behaviors.
 Subsequent phases will focus on creating an adapter layer to bridge `neura_qbft_core` with Reth's systems, integrating it into the Reth client, and performing end-to-end testing.